jazzbom/ETH2-Calculate-APR-on-validator/README.md

 # ETH2-Calculate-APR-on-validator
 A simple analytical tool for Ethereum 2.0 designed to return a validator's staking APR.

-Calculations performed by looking at the chain data of Validator's node.
+Calculations performed by looking at the chain data of Validator node.

 ### Built With
 Java 11